-When a patient is referred to the UF Health Proton Therapy Institute, our physicians will work with the referring physician to determine whether the patient is a candidate for the treatment.
+When a patient is referred to the UF Health Proton Therapy Institute, our physicians will work with the referring physician to determine whether the patient is a proton therapy candidate for their cancer treatment.
 Once a patient has received a diagnosis and proton therapy is prescribed, a team of clinicians pinpoints the tumor, measuring its exact depth and size to precisely deliver proton beams to the tumor while avoiding damage to healthy organs.
 During treatment, the patient lies on a sophisticated treatment table and is placed into position with the guidance of precision lasers.
 The circular gantry can move the treatment nozzle 360 degrees around the patient, stopping to aim the proton beam at the best entry point to deliver radiation to the tumor.
-Patients receive daily treatment over a six- to eight-week period and the referring physician is kept up-to-date on the patient's progress.
+Patients receive daily treatment over a period of time, often 6-8 weeks, and the referring physician is kept up to date on the patient's progress.